 - Fellowships are awarded following an annual process of nomination, scrutiny and election.
 Calls for nominations are made each spring.

-This page is dedicated to the BAM Fellows which have sadly passed away.
+This page is dedicated to the BAM Fellows who have sadly passed away.
 This page has been set up to remember those who have made a substantial contribution to the management field and to the British Academy of Management.